Meadowlarke/Bibliography/Graeber2021.md

 #Z: Graeber and Wengrow list the "three primordial freedoms" as the freedom to move, the freedom to disobay, and the freedom to create or transform social relationships.

+427: Rethinking the use of the word "states" rather than kingdoms, rebuplics, etc.

+431: The state as confluence of soverignty, administration, and charasmatic competition.

+#Z: "The state" is not the result of a long social evolution of increasing complexity since the bronze age, but rather a confluence of the three principles of domination: soverignty, administration, and charasmatic competition, which all have different origins.

+432: The mutual aid behind civilization.

+#Z: The word civilization comes from the latin word civilis, which refers to the mutual aid required for societies to self organize.

+433: Minoan Crete.

+434:

+#Z: There is no clear evidence of monarchy on Minoan Crete.

+435: Women in Minoan Crete.

+436: Comparing Minoan Crete to the later palaces of mainland Greece.

+439: Chapter summary.

+## Chapter 11: Full circle

+441: The Idigenous critique and European backlash.

+442: Postmodernism and a fear of metanarratives.